TheOdinProject/curriculum/foundations/html_css/html-foundations/project-recipes.md

 It's time to practice all of the HTML knowledge you have acquired.
 In this project, you are going to build a basic recipe website.

 The website will consist of a main index page which will have links to a few recipes.
-The website won't look very pretty by the time you've finished.
-Not unless you're into [brutalist web design](https://brutalistwebsites.com/), that is.
+The website won't look very pretty by the time you've finished, unless you're into [brutalist web design](https://brutalistwebsites.com/), that is.

 But it's important to keep in mind that this project is just to build your HTML chops; we will revisit this project in the future to style it up with CSS.